frontierhq/sheriff-setup-action/README.rst

   :align: center

 ===================
-Sheriff Apply Action
+Sheriff Setup Action
 ===================

 -----
 About
 -----

-This is a Github Action that provides an interface to ``apply`` command for `Sheriff <https://github.com/gofrontier-com/sheriff>`_, a command line tool to manage Azure role-based access control (Azure RBAC) and Microsoft Entra Privileged Identity Management (Microsoft Entra PIM) using desired state configuration.
+This is a Github Action that sets up the environment for `Sheriff <https://github.com/gofrontier-com/sheriff>`_, a command line tool to manage Azure role-based access control (Azure RBAC) and Microsoft Entra Privileged Identity Management (Microsoft Entra PIM) using desired state configuration.